llobato/docs/docs/other/install-gwms-factory.md

 If you wish to install a different version of GlideinWMS, add the "--enablerepo" argument to the command as follows:

 -   `yum install --enablerepo=osg-testing glideinwms-factory`: The most recent production release, still in testing phase.
 This will usually match the current tarball version on the !GlideinWMS home page.
 (The osg-release production version may lag behind the tarball release by a few weeks as it is verified and packaged by OSG).
 Note that this will also take the osg-testing versions of all dependencies as well.
--   `yum install --enablerepo=osg-contrib glideinwms-factory`:  The most recent development series release, ie version 3 release.
+-   `yum install --enablerepo=osg-upcoming glideinwms-factory`:  The most recent development series release, ie version 3 release.
 This has newer features such as cloud submission support, but is less tested.

 Configuration Procedure